Ivana Trump, ex-wife of former president Donald Trump, dies aged 73

 The first wife of former US PresidentDonald Trump, Ivana Trump, has died aged 73.

-Mr Trump made the announcement on social media that his ex-wife had passed away.
+Mr Trump made the announcement on social media that his ex-wife had passed away on 14 July.

 Tributes from her family have come in for the businesswoman and former model, who was married to Mr Trump for 15 years.